DreamLineLove/DreamLineLove/README.md

 	- working with ***maps***
 	- working with ***pointers***
 	- working with ***strings***
-	- using *defer*
+	- using *defer, break, continue*
-- I am actively working towards figuring the language out and start building my own projects written in Go.
+- I am actively working towards figuring out the language and building my own projects written in Go.
 <br>

 ## Javascript